About - RPGBOT Ad Policy

 Short version: To fund the time I put into this site.

-While the actualy costs of maintaining this site are small (I write my own code, and my hosting and domain casts are all small annual costs), I don't have a ton of free time between my day job and everyday responsibilities.
+While the actualy costs of maintaining this site are small, I don't have a ton of free time between my day job and everyday responsibilities.
 Placing ads helps me invest more time in the site, and it helps me purchase the small mountain of sourcebooks it takes to keep pace with any single RPG so that I can provide the best content possible while keeping apace with the latest source material from multiple RPGs.

 I don't like seeing ads

 If you don't like seeing ads on the site, I totally understand, and I encourage you to install an ad blocker.
-I use Ad Blocker Plus, and I find it to be both effective at blocking ads and convenient for unblocking ads on sites that display ads in ways that don't bother me (like this one).
+I use Ad Blocker Plus, and I find it to be both effective at blocking ads and convenient for unblocking ads on sites that display ads in ways that don't bother me (like this one) and sites from creatores who are making content that I want to support (like this one).

 Does this mean that you're going to post "listicles" and clickbait?